danieldriver/danieldriver.github.io/_posts/2011-05-18-brazos-commentaries.md

 ---
 layout: post
-title: 'WCST &ndash; Brazos Bible Commentary Series: An Analysis and Critique'
+title: "Brazos Bible Commentary Series: An Analysis and Critique"
-date: 2011-05-13
+tagline: "A Wycliffe Centre for Scripture &amp; Theology Event"
+description: "The Spring 2011 colloquium of the Wycliffe Centre for Scripture &amp; Theology."
-category: wcst
+category: notes
 ---

 Wycliffe College is pleased to inaugurate its new **Wycliffe Centre for Scripture & Theology** (WCST) with a two-part colloquium on 13 and 14 May 2011.